Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/FakeVideoCaptureSource.md

 # Fake video capture source

 Imagine you have an application that uses video sources to access visual information from the user or the environment using [Media Capture and Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Media_Capture_and_Streams_API).
 The goal can be QR or bar code scanning, user identification, or other computer vision applications.
-To make sure our changes do not break anything else we need a way to automatically test.
-Here comes the fake video capture source to the picture.
+To make sure that future changes to the code do not break anything, we need a way to automate testing.
+Here, the fake video capture source comes into play.

 ## Preparing video file